 If you want to dig deeper into history, visit Parc national de Miguasha, a UNESCO World Heritage site in southeastern Quebec.
 The area's cliffs are home to a wealth of plant and fish fossils that tell the tale of life on Earth 380 million years ago.

 Fans of all types of music, from jazz to pop and everything in between are likely to find a music festival catering to their tastes in Quebec.
-The Montreal Jazz Festival, the world’s largest jazz festival, takes place from June 29 – July 9, with more than 650 concerts, including 450 free outdoor shows, featuring 3,000 artists from more than 30 countries.
+The Montreal Jazz Festival, the world’s largest jazz festival, takes place in late June and early July with more than 650 concerts, including 450 free outdoor shows, featuring 3,000 artists from more than 30 countries.

-Those prefering Top 40 music will be in music heaven at Osheaga, a Montreal music festival that takes place July 29-31.
-This year, the Red Hot Chili Peppers, Lana Del Rey and Radiohead are just three of the 100-plus performers slated to take the stage.
-Those with more eclectic tastes can celebrate both emerging and celebrated artists at Pop Montreal.
-This year’s event takes place Sept.
-21-25, and is expected to feature more than 400 artists.
+Those prefering pop and rock will be in music heaven at Osheaga, a Montreal music festival that takes place in early August.
+The Red Hot Chili Peppers, Lana Del Rey and Radiohead are just a few of the past performers that have taken the stage.
+Those with more eclectic tastes can celebrate both emerging and celebrated artists at Pop Montreal, which features more than 400 acts.

 Spa day in the city or a retreat in nature?
 Why choose?
 One of the most popular spas is the Scandinave Spa at Mont-Tremblant, 80 miles northwest of Montreal.
 Nestled in the Laurentian mountains, the spa offers Scandinavian hydrotherapy (hot and cold) pools and an unbeatable view of the mountains and Lake Tremblant.

 Equally stunning is the Nordik Spa-Nature in Chelsea, Quebec, two-and-a-half hours west of Montreal.
 The spa is the largest in North America and features various water-therapy pools, saunas and even overnight accommodations for groups.